-California’s Apothic Wines released this limited-release, barrel-aged selection this past fall specifically with whiskey drinkers in mind.
-This red wine is aged in charred white oak whiskey barrels for 60 days, bringing a darker, more complex flavor to an already fruity and rich wine.
+California’s Apothic Wines released this limited-release, barrel-aged selection specifically with whiskey drinkers in mind.
+The red wine is aged in charred white oak whiskey barrels for 60 days, bringing a darker, complex flavor to an already fruity and rich wine.
 This isn’t just a gimmick—you can really taste the oak in this bold red blend.

-Heaven Hill Brands is perhaps best known for its Evan Williams and Elijah Craig bourbon, so it makes sense that the company’s brandy line would see the inside of a barrel at some point.
+Heaven Hill Brands is perhaps best known for its Evan Williams and Elijah Craig bourbons, so it makes sense that the company’s brandy line would see the inside of a barrel too.
 Christian Brothers Sacred Bond is the first bottled-in-bond brandy, according to Heaven Hill.
 It’s aged in bourbon barrels for four years and comes in at 100 proof, as mandated by the Bottled-in-Bond Act.
-The brandy itself is distilled in copper pot stills in Napa, Calif., as it has been since the Brothers started planting grapes in the late 1800s.
+The brandy itself is distilled in copper pot stills in Napa, California, as it has been since the Brothers started planting grapes there in the late 1800s.
 The brandy is flavorful and oaky, another fine collaboration between grape and grain.

 Only 3,000 bottles of this Mount Gay rum were released in celebration of the 50th anniversary of Barbados becoming an independent nation.
-This bold spirit is bottled at 126 proof, making it an excellent but potent sipping rum best enjoyed with a splash of water of an ice cube.
-The XO is a blend of rum aged between eight and 15 years in ex-bourbon barrels, giving it a rich, oaky taste that complements the inherent sweetness of the spirit.
+This bold spirit is bottled at 126 proof, making it an excellent but potent sipping rum best enjoyed with a splash of water or an ice cube.
+The XO is a blend of rum aged between eight and 15 years in ex-bourbon barrels, giving it a rich, oaky taste that complements the spirit’s inherent sweetness.
 This is truly rum for whiskey drinkers.
-Sure, you can make a Dark & Stormy with this, but you’re better off sipping it in a Glencairn glass.
+Sure, you can make a Dark & Stormy variation with this, but you’re better off sipping it in a Glencairn glass.

-Middle West Spirits takes its signature OYO vodka, made from red winter wheat, and infuses it with wildflower honey and fair-trade vanilla beans before finishing it for an undisclosed length of time in ex-bourbon barrels.
-The result is a honey-colored vodka that’s flavored with the infusions but not too sweet, with a slightly oaky and nutty taste as well.
+Middle West Spirits takes its signature OYO vodka, made from red winter wheat, and infuses it with wildflower honey and fair trade vanilla beans before finishing it for an undisclosed length of time in ex-bourbon barrels.
+The result is a golden vodka that draws flavor from the infusions as well as the barrels, which impart an oaky and nutty taste.